Kostas Fortounis

-Konstantinos 'Kostas' Fortounis (Κωνσταντίνος 'Κώστας' Φορτούνης, [ˈkostas forˈtunis]; born 16 October 1992) is a Greek professional footballer who plays as an attacking midfielder or a winger for Super League club Olympiacos and the Greece national team.
+Konstantinos 'Kostas' Fortounis (Κωνσταντίνος 'Κώστας' Φορτούνης, [ˈkostas forˈtunis]; born 16 October 1992) is a Greek professional footballer who plays as an attacking midfielder for the Saudi side Al-Khaleej.
 He was born in Trikala, Thessaly but comes from the nearby village of Sarakina, close to the town of Kalabaka.

 Club career

 Trikala

 After leaving Olympiacos' youth team in 2008, Fortounis moved to Trikala to play for AO Trikala.
-After an impressive spell in the Under-21 side scoring four goals in 14 matches, he began his career with the first team in the fourth division, where from 2008–2010 he played in 13 matches and scored 1 goal.
+After an impressive spell in the Under-21 side scoring four goals in 14 matches, he began his career with the first team in the fourth division, where from 2008 to 2010 he played in 13 matches and scored 1 goal.

 Asteras Tripolis

 Because of his good appearances with the Greece under-17 national team, Vangelis Vlachos, Asteras Tripolis' manager convinced him to join the Peloponeesean team.
 He made his debut in a draw with PAOK in Tripolis.
 Used predominantly as a substitute, the teenager clocked up 24 league appearances, scoring his first Super League goal on 19 September 2010 in a 2–2 draw at AEK Athens, unable, however, to save the side from relegation.

 Due to his good performances at Asteras, Juventus made an offer in the winter transfer window for a loan transfer until summer with an option to buy him.
 Asteras finally declined Juventus's offer.